9 Product Feed Optimization Tips To Improve Shopping Ads

 Use Low Priced Items As Loss Leaders (via Search Engine Land)

-By having an ad for a sushi rolling mat on your site that uses low ball figures, you will earn Google Shopping’s favor, and your ad will be served competitively, to lots of users.
+By having an ad for a sushi rolling mat on your site that uses low ball figures, you will earn Google's favor, and your ad will be served competitively, to lots of users.

 Remember, your goal is to drive traffic.
 At the end of the day, your sushi rolling mat could be quite the revenue generator.

-Once you got the attention of shoppers, product descriptions will help you sell to them.
+Once you got the attention of shoppers, product descriptions will help you get customers to your landing page.
+Product descriptions must follow SEO best practices to rank higher when customers search for products.

-Here’s an example of shopping search results for sushi knives:
+Here’s a good example of shopping results for sushi knives:

 Product Listing In The Shopping Search Results (via Google)